build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 Experimenting hands-on is the best way to gain skills.
 Though translation apps already exist, creating your own solution drives learning.
 Building things yourself matters more than whether it's already been done.

-Overall, this project exemplified how AWS cloud technology lets us rapidly turn ideas into reality.
+Overall, this project exemplified how AWS lets us rapidly turn ideas into reality.
 With knowledge and the right tools, we can create apps that make a difference in the world.
 Coding skills combined with AWS services are a powerful toolkit for building the future.

 The takeaway is if you can imagine it, you can build it with AWS.
 This project expanded you skills while creating something meaningful.